gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 var matrixStack = new MatrixStack();
 ```

-and multiply in the top matrix from our stack in
+And multiply in the top matrix from our stack in

 ```
 // this matrix will convert from pixels to clip space